jmadler/emoji-picker/README.md

 # Installation & Usage:

-*On Robustness*: This library isn't super robust, so if you find any issues, please report it so it can be fixed (or feel free to fix it yourself).
-Code quality improvements are also welcome, always looking to make it better!

-*On CDN & Multiple Files*: Currently, the number of JavaScript files you have to include is not ideal (6 files).
-The files will eventually be concatenated and minified, but it might be a bit until this happens.
-When that's complete, it'll be added to CDNJs as well.

 1. In your `<head>` section, add the following *stylesheet* links.
 Adjust the `lib/css` path to match yours.

   ```